76374/smpl-canvas/README.md

 A base class to draw primitives.
 This class is supposed to be overridden to provide instructions on: how to draw it, behave depending on mouse events, etc. An instance of the subclasses needs to be used as a child of a [Stage](https://github.com/alexbolbat/smpl-canvas#stage) instance to be rendered and receive input events.
 ## Instance properties
 ### cursor: CursorType (read/write)
 Is used to change the type of mouse cursor when it is over the current display object.
-Checking if the object is under mouse cursor depends on the hitTest method.
+Checking if the object is under mouse cursor depends on the [hitTest](https://github.com/alexbolbat/smpl-canvas#hittest-x-number-ynumber-boolean) method.
 ### hitTestInBounds: boolean (read/write)
-When the value is set to true, the hitTest method returns true (if it’s not overridden) when the mouse cursor is within a rectangle defined by width and height of the current display object.
+When the value is set to *true*, the [hitTest](https://github.com/alexbolbat/smpl-canvas#hittest-x-number-ynumber-boolean) method returns also *true* by default when the mouse cursor is within a rectangle defined by [width](https://github.com/alexbolbat/smpl-canvas#width-number-readwrite) and [height](https://github.com/alexbolbat/smpl-canvas#height-number-readwrite) of the current display object.
 Example:
 Makes the “pointer cursor” over a square area size of 20 pixels.
 ```